-You’ll find that you quickly feel at ease as we get to work, and create more ease and peace at home.
+You’ll find that you quickly feel at ease as we get to work, and create more peace, calm, and clarity within yourself.

 How long does therapy take?

 Everyone is different and as a result each therapy experience is unique.
 It is impossible to give any sort of time line for the therapy process.

 People that I have worked with, report that they have:

 - Increased their ability to stay present and as a result, increased their emotional regulation, calm, clarity, and self-acceptance.

 - They report decreased anxiety/panic/depression that was impairing their overall functioning within their lives.

 - Increased ability to set healthy, appropriate boundaries within their interpersonal relationships resulting in helping them feel increased safety and confidence about themselves.